Full Professor of Strategy

 His research featured around 300 times around the world in international media, including in the Financial Times, New York Times, BBC, Sky, Forbes, Reuters, Sunday Times, The Times, The Telegraph, The National, ESPN, City AM and the Sydney Morning Herald, and in most sport-related outlets.
 In 2014 he was selected as runner-up for the prestigious ‘“EU Marie Skłodowska-Curie Communicating Science Prize” which shortlists the 10 Marie-Curie funded scientific projects that excelled in the outreach to the general public, had the widest coverage in mainstream media, and displayed the most innovative approach to dissemination.
 Out of the 10 finalists he was the only one from social science.

 Il 2018 he was listed among the World’s Best 40 under 40 Professors by Poets and Quants.
 Also in 2018 he was finalist for the Best Paper Award at the SMS Annual Conference in Paris (France).
-In 2017 he was finalist for the City President’s Award in the category “Outstanding Research Engagment – Media and Outreach”.
+In 2017 he was finalist for the City University President’s Award in the category “Outstanding Research Engagment – Media and Outreach”.
 In 2015 he won the First Prize for the SIIE-EBS Best-Paper-Award “Innovation Management” for his work published in Organization Science.
 Also in 2015, he was finalist for City Research competition and nominated among the “Marie-Curie Fellows of the Week”.
-He was awarded for 7 times the Best Reviewer Award of Academy of Management (4 times in the Technology and Innovation Division and 3 times in the Business Policy and Strategy Division).
+He was awarded for 8 times the Best Reviewer Award of Academy of Management (5 times in the Technology and Innovation Division and 3 times in the Business Policy and Strategy Division).
 In 2011 Paolo received the Best Doctoral Paper Award of the European Academy of Management (EURAM).
 In 2009 he led the University of Padova racing team to winning the business plan competition at the Formula SAE Germany.